 RANGER ANNOUNCES THE IN-HOUSE DEVELOPMENT OF A LIGHTWEIGHT SOLUTION FOR THE BATTERY BOX

-A first glimpse to the trailblazing use of composite integrated with metallic foil for the cover of the battery box which has a potential for changing the e-mobility industry
+At first glimpse at the trailblazing use of composite integrated with metallic foil for the cover of the battery box.
+This has the potential for changing the e-mobility industry

-Briosco, Italy (April 29, 2019) – RANGER, a lead company of plastic and composite material for the automotive sector at the international level, has patented a new in-house technology for the cover of the battery box suitable for any type of electric car.
+RANGER a leading company of plastic and composite materials for the automotive sector at international level has patented a new in-house technology for the cover of the battery box suitable for any type of electric car.
 The innovation is provided by the material used – the composite – which integrates into the fiberglass structures a metallic foil for the shielding of the electromagnetic emissions released by the battery.
 The cover is produced with the HP-RTM (high-pressure resin transfer molding) process – which RANGER has been one of the first to adopt and it is now largely used in its factory.
 For this cover box, the design structure, the resistance to high temperature, the withstanding ability to any chemical leakage eventually released by the battery and the electromagnetic shielding are all achieved with a one-shot process as one molding passage is capable to achieve all the four main features.

 “Most electronic vehicles house the battery within the battery compartment in an aluminum box,” says Enrico Ali, the technical expert behind the development of this innovative solution.
 So far, in fact, aluminum has been largely used because of its ability to protect the battery from external damage and to shield the emissions.
 “The manufacturing mode of the aluminum material box is usually made of different molding methods,” he continues.
 “It needs, as such, different processes to achieve all the requirements.
 While the use of composite with the integrated metallic foil allows achieving the same result in only one.By and large, the advantages are not a few.”